Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

  <picture><img alt="&nbsp;Germany-Danube-Walhalla" src="../../../../_rsc/_img/photo/blog/2024.DE-Danube-Walhalla.jpg" title="&nbsp;Image credit: kyriosity, 2024"/></picture><br />
   <i>Walhalla</i> on the river Danube, Bavaria (built 1820-1842) is an exemplary neoclassicism.
 </td><td>
- <p>Buildings are immobile, conservative, and traditional &mdash; software is fluid, experimental, and free of nostalgia (as neoclassicism on the Danube).</p>
+ <p>Buildings are immobile, conservative, and traditional &mdash; software is fluid, experimental, and free of nostalgia (as neoclassicism).</p>
  <p>Constructions are embossed with materials (and their costs), locations &mdash; software abstracts from pure boolean logic (without relay, transistor, or warm lamp vibes).
 However, software systems propagate the "philosophy" of a selected stack (languages/frameworks/libraries, storage, servers, communication protocols, ...).</p>
   <p>Software doesn't rust or erode but gets obsolete in a few years.
 Decades (bare minimum for wood cabins) set records in residual mainframe software, which won't recur (till interstellar flights).</p>